Wilhelm Marx: Later life

 After the Centre Party's poor performance at the polls in May 1928, Marx resigned as party chairman on 8 December 1928.
 He then focused on work for numerous associations and civil organizations.
 In 1932 he resigned his seat in the Reichstag and retired.

 In 1933, under Nazi Germany, Marx was charged in the trial of the People's Association for Catholic Germany, an organization which he had chaired, but the charge against him was dropped in 1935.
 After the end of World War II, he continued to live in Bonn, where he died in 1946.
-Marx is buried at the Melaten cemetary in Cologne.
+Marx is buried at the Melaten cemetery in Cologne.